davepagurek/flute-synthesis/docs/report.md

 ## Noise component

 A spectrum analysis of recorded notes shows that there is a noise component to the sound.
-While this low-energy noise comes from the air flow leaving the mouth, and not the resonance of the instrument itself, it's a distinctive part of the sound of the flute, so it is a sound I want to replicate in the synthesizer.
+Most of this low-energy noise comes from the air flow leaving the mouth, with some frequencies resonating in the tube of the instrument.

-Looking at the spectrum produced by the recorded noise component in Figure 12, the noise appears to be larger in magnitude in the lower frequencies.
-This tells us that it is not *white noise*, which is defined to be noise where frequency contributions are the same within the region of interest.
-One way to generate the sort of noise seen in the recording is to use subtractive synthesis, where one starts with white noise, but then quiets down the higher frequencies by applying a filter.
+I chose to model this as white noise that gets filtered with resonance.
 White noise is defined by having equal contributions from each frequency, but there are multiple functions that generate discrete time-domain samples that create white noise.
 One could implement *Gaussian white noise*, where samples have a normal distribution with zero mean.
 However, Gaussian distributions have an unbounded range, and we need amplitudes to stay between -1 and 1.
 Instead, I used a uniform distribution to generate time-domain samples.

-The noise then needs to be filtered down using some kind of lowpass filter, leaving low frequencies the same, but reducing the importance of higher frequencies.
-A simple first-order system could work, but for frequencies above the bandwidth frequency $\omega_{BW}$, high frequencies roll off at -20dB per decade.
-In order to have high frequencies roll off faster, higher order systems are required.
-A second-order system rolls off at -40dB per decade, as shown in Figure 10.
+The noise then needs to be filtered down.
+A simple first-order system could be used to create a lowpass filter, but the rolloff rate after the filter cutoff is fixed at -20dB per decade, and it would not model resonance.
+A second-order filter, on the other hand, allows for a steeper -40dB per decade rolloff and resonance.
+For that reason, I use a second-order system.

 ![Bode plots showing the frequency response of first and second order low pass filters.
 The second order filter has a steeper rolloff.](img/bode.png){width=70%}

-The steeper rolloff rate more closely matches the recorded data, so I decided to implement a second order low pass filter.
 Transfer functions for second order systems typically have the form $H(s) = \frac{K\omega_n^2}{s^2 + 2\zeta\omega_n s + \omega_n^2}$. $\omega_n \approx \omega_{BW}$, which is the cutoff frequency after which we see rolloff.
+I set this equal to the frequency being sounded by the flute.
 No extra gain is needed, so I set the gain to $K = 1$. $\zeta$ dictates the oscillatory behaviour of the system: if it is greater than 1, the system is overdamped, and the filter can overshoot and oscillate when reaching to "catch up" with an input signal.
-This is undesirable.
-When $\zeta \le 1$, the system will not oscillate, so I picked $\zeta = 1$ to make the system critically damped, meaning that it will reach its equilibrium point as fast as it can without oscillating.
+This effect causes resonance, so I set $\zeta = 0.01$.

 To actually implement this as a digital filter, the transfer function needs to be turned into a discrete time equation relative to the past discrete samples.
 The first step is to separate the frequency-domain input $X(s)$ and output $Y(s)$.